Calculating

 considering he has a few deep sections near the dam that are at least

-8 feet deep.
-If his pond water has an average temperature of 68 degrees
+If his pond water has an average temperature of 68 degrees Fahrenheit

-Fahrenheit or 20 degrees Celsius and his levels have been measured
+or 20 degrees Celsius and his levels have been measured by his Dissolved

-by his Dissolved Oxygen Meter to be 5 mg/l (5 milligrams per liter)
+Oxygen Meter to be 5 mg/l (5 milligrams per liter) then an aerator

-then an aerator that is rated at 3 pounds of raw oxygen per hour will
+that is rated at 3 pounds of raw oxygen per hour will really only

-creatures of the Earth that inhale and breathe air a level of oxygen
+of the Earth that inhale and breathe air a level of oxygen that is

-that is around 21 percent is required to support life but in ponds,
+around 21 percent is required to support life but in ponds, lakes

-lakes and aquaculture waters aquatic life is often supported in water
+and aquaculture waters aquatic life is often supported in water that

 With such a small amount available in even the best of aquatic ecosystems